 6. You get impatient with everyone else

 It could be the employee who leaves early every Friday or the parent who wants to reduce his hours — do you get frustrated with colleagues who seemingly work fewer hours than you do?
 If so, it may well be you who has the problem.
-The most important thing from an employer's perspective is productivity and value, not the number of hours you work.
+The most important thing from an employer's perspective is value and productivity in the workplace, not the number of hours you work.
 So just because other people leave at 5 p.m. on the dot, it doesn't mean they are doing a bad job.
-It may just be that they've found a better, healthier work-life balance.
+It may just be that they've found out how to be healthier as their work-life balance is improving.

 7. You have one topic of conversation

 You don't know what's happening in the news, what the result of the big game was, or even who the president is these days.
 If it's not quarter-end-close-related, it isn't worth discussing.
 If this sounds like you, it won't be long before you bore everyone else around you to tears.